PODCAST "The Bulletin"

 Theme: The campaign "I will be what you give me... may it be love"

-Guest: Guida Maria Alves Amorim has been a nurse for 23 years at SCML and a specialist in Mental and Psychiatric Health for 6 years.
+Guest: Guida Maria Alves Amorim has been a nurse for 23 years at SCML and has specialized in Mental and Psychiatric Health for 6 years.
 She coordinates the GPS program, which promotes lifelong literacy, in collaboration with other partners and services of SCML.
-In 2022, she launched the campaign “I will be what you give me... may it be love,” included in the International Month for the Prevention of Child Abuse, in partnership with CPCJ and PSP.
-This campaign aims to raise awareness among employees, users, and the surrounding community about the importance of preventing child abuse, as well as for its early detection and swift referral.
+In 2022, she launched the campaign “I will be what you give me... may it be love,” as part of the International Month for the Prevention of Child Abuse, in partnership with CPCJ and PSP.
+This campaign aims to raise awareness among employees, users, and the surrounding community about the importance of preventing child abuse, as well as for early detection and swift referral.
 SCML has been providing rigorous and careful assistance to children and young people in the social and health fields for centuries.

 Episode 46, 2025

-Theme: The exhibition Casar - materials from the Ephemera Archive
+Theme: The exhibition "Marry - materials from the Ephemera Archive"

 Episode 45, 2025